Definition of Take:

 minimum widths of 7/8 inch.
 Nonmigratory game can be taken from stationary vehicles.
 Air guns may be used to take gray squirrel and rabbit only.

-Hunting deer with a muzzleloader:
+Hunting deer and bears with a muzzleloader:

 Muzzleloading guns firing single bullets must be at least .40-caliber.
 Muzzleloading guns firing two or more balls must be 20-gauge or larger.